 No need for a trip to Chinatown!
-Make your own moist and super tender Char Siu Chinese BBQ Pork with the pressure cooker and eat them fresh out of the oven.
+Make your own moist and super tender Instant Pot Char Siu Recipe (Pressure Cooker Char Siu Chinese BBQ Pork).
+Eat them fresh out of the oven.
 The bite full of sweet and savory flavors with slight melty texture will make your taste buds scream for more! 😀

 Still remember the days that I would do my happy dance when my parents bring home a white Styrofoam box full of these sweet and savory pieces of Char Siu.
 I could never NEVER wait that long until dinner to eat them. 😛

 Since, they usually leave them on the dining table as they prepare dinner in the kitchen, my siblings and I would go in stealth mode and gobble up a few pieces, then pretend nothing really happened. lol~ Actually, we weren’t the only ones, because Jacky did the exact same thing!